evhub/bbopt/README.md

 - [`numpy_example.py`](https://github.com/evhub/bbopt/blob/master/bbopt-source/examples/numpy_example.py): Example which showcases how to have numpy array parameters.
 - [`conditional_skopt_example.py`](https://github.com/evhub/bbopt/blob/master/bbopt-source/examples/conditional_skopt_example.py): Example of having black box parameters that are dependent on other black box parameters using the `gaussian_process` algorithm from the `scikit-optimize` backend.
 - [`conditional_hyperopt_example.py`](https://github.com/evhub/bbopt/blob/master/bbopt-source/examples/conditional_hyperopt_example.py): Example of doing conditional parameters with the `tree_structured_parzen_estimator` algorithm from the `hyperopt` backend.
-- [`bask_example.py`](https://github.com/evhub/bbopt/blob/master/bbopt-source/examples/bask_example.py): Example of using conditional parameters with a semi-random target using the `bayes_gaussian_process` algorithm from the `bayes-skopt` backend.
+- [`bask_example.py`](https://github.com/evhub/bbopt/blob/master/bbopt-source/examples/bask_example.py): Example of using conditional parameters with a semi-random target using the `bask_gp` algorithm from the `bayes-skopt` backend.
 - [`pysot_example.py`](https://github.com/evhub/bbopt/blob/master/bbopt-source/examples/pysot_example.py): Example of using the full API to implement an optimization loop and avoid the overhead of running the entire file multiple times while making use of the `pySOT` backend.
 - [`keras_example.py`](https://github.com/evhub/bbopt/blob/master/bbopt-source/examples/keras_example.py): Complete example of using BBopt to optimize a neural network built with [Keras](https://keras.io/).
 Uses the full API to implement its own optimization loop and thus avoid the overhead of running the entire file multiple times.
 - [`mixture_example.py`](https://github.com/evhub/bbopt/blob/master/bbopt-source/examples/mixture_example.py): Example of using the `mixture` backend to randomly switch between different algorithms.